footballhead/pre-ablo/02_missing_gfx/README.md

 * `levels/l3data`: caves graphics, from Alpha4 with modifications (see #11)
 * `monsters`: missing monster graphics, from Alpha4
 * `plrgfx/rogue`: rogue graphics, from Alpha4
-* `plrfgx/warrrior`: warrior graphics for Medium/Heavy armor, from Beta
+* `plrfgx/warrrior`: warrior graphics for Medium/Heavy armor, from Battle.net Beta

 Thanks to Diablo Evolution for a lot of these, check them out: https://diablo-evolution.net/index.php?pageid=alpha4

 ## Installing

-The game doesn't like:

-  * new files in the MPQ (not recognized for some reason)
-  * files on filesystem alongside the MPQ

-So:
+You have two options for using these files:

+### Local Files

+If DIABDAT.MPQ is missing (e.g. if you delete it) then the game will load the files from subdirectories instead.
+This is useful for development or debugging where you are constantly modifying and inspecting the

-1. Extract DIABDAT.MPQ into the same directory as DIABLO.EXE
+1. Extract DIABDAT.MPQ into the same directory as DIABLO.EXE.
+Any version of Ladik's MPQ Editor will work for extraction, but I've included a specific known working version in [../!Tools/mpqediten32_3.5.1.795](../!Tools/mpqediten32_3.5.1.795)
 2. Delete DIABDAT.MPQ
 3. Merge these directories with the ones you just extracted.

+This will break music.
 To get music working, check out [music-nompq-fix](../music-nompq-fix)

+### Modify the MPQ

+**The latest Ladik's MPQ Editor will not work.** Prefer the known working version I've included in [../!Tools/mpqediten32_3.5.1.795](../!Tools/mpqediten32_3.5.1.795)

+Open the MPQ, then drag & drop these folders into the right place.

 ## Known Problems: